tus/tus-resumable-upload-protocol/protocol.md

 ##### Entity-Length

 The `Entity-Length` header indicates the final size of a new entity in bytes.
-This way a server will implicitly know when a file has completed uploading.
+This way a Server will implicitly know when a file has completed uploading.
 The value MUST be a non-negative integer or the string `streaming` indicating that the [Streams](#streams) extension is used to send the entity's length later.